 3.6 Extension of Probationary Period

-At any time during the probationary period but prior to the sixth year (or prior to the year in which the portfolio is due), a faculty member may request an extension of the probationary period not to exceed three years based on personal or family circumstances, which, according to reasonable expectations, impede satisfactory progress towards promotion and tenure.
-Faculty given promotion and tenure credit are eligible for this extension.
-The request must be in writing and will be reviewed and forwarded sequentially with recommendation by the Chair/Head, Dean, and Provost/VPAA to the President who will approve or deny the request.
-Denial of an extension may be appealed under NDSU Policy 350.4.
+At any time during the probationary period but prior to the sixth year (or prior to the year in which the portfolio is due), a faculty member may request an extension of the probationary period not to exceed a total of three years based on institutional, personal or family (pertaining to a child, spouse/partner or parent, as described in NDSU Policy 320) circumstances, personal illness or disability, which, according to reasonable expectations, impede satisfactory progress towards promotion and tenure.
+Faculty given promotion and tenure credit are also eligible for this extension.
+Faculty members are encouraged to request probationary period extension as soon as they recognize the need for extension.
+Written notification to the Provost must be submitted within one year of the beginning of the event for which the extension is requested and approved prior to July 1 of the year in which the tenure/promotion portfolio is due.
+A faculty member who submits an extension request during the academic year in which they are to undergo third year review must successfully undergo third-year review and renewal before any extension can take effect.
+The request must be in writing and will be submitted to the Provost who will review the request and will approve or deny the request.
+Denial of an extension may be appealed under NDSU Policy 350.4, however, appeals will not be granted for requests that are submitted outside the required timeline for extension.

-3.6.1.
-Extension of Probationary Period for Childbirth or Adoption
+3.6.1 Extension of Probationary Period for Childbirth or Adoption

-A probationary faculty member who becomes the parent of a child or children by birth or adoption, prior to the year in which the portfolio is due, will automatically be granted a one-year extension of the probationary period.
-Written notification to the Provost/VPAA must be provided by the Department Chair/Head and the Dean of the college within one year of the event and prior to the year in which the portfolio is due.
+A probationary faculty member who becomes the parent of a child (or children in case of twins, triplets, etc.) by birth or adoption, prior to the year in which the portfolio is due, will automatically be granted a one-year extension of the probationary period upon written notification to the Provost.
 While NDSU supports the use of the extension, the probationary faculty member has the option at any time after the birth or adoption to return to the original schedule of review.
-Any additional extensions beyond the one year must be requested under the provisions of 3.6 above.
-Extensions due to childbirth or adoption may not exceed three years.
-(Granting extensions does not increase expectations for performance.)
+Any additional extensions beyond the one year (per birth/adoption occurrence, not to exceed three years total extension) must be requested under the provisions of 3.6 above.